Project-OSRM/osrm-backend/README.md

     docker run -p 9966:9966 osrm/osrm-frontend
     xdg-open 'http://127.0.0.1:9966'

-In case Docker complains about not being able to connect to the Docker daemon make sure you are in the `docker` group.
+In case, Docker complains about not being able to connect to the Docker daemon make sure you are in the `docker` group.

     sudo usermod -aG docker $USER